Chemical, Biological, Radiological and Nuclear (CBRN) Protection

 TNO develops new concepts for medical treatment of chemical exposures, in collaboration with national and international (academic) partners.
 Also, TNO advises on procurement of pharmaceutical products employing pharmacological and toxicological knowledge.

-On all of the topics mentioned TNO cooperates with or is commissioned by a wide range of customers: national and international governments (primarily Ministries of Defence), universities, other research institutes, the European Union and European Defence Agency, NATO and last but not least industry.
+In all parts of the CBRN protection chain we cooperate with or are commissioned by a wide range of clients and partners: national and international governments (primarily Ministries of Defence), universities, other research institutes, the European Commission, the European Defence Agency, NATO, and last but not least, the industry!

 Do you want to know more about our CBRN expertise and facilities?